gloredo/react-blend/README.md

 > Desktop development is a more complex topic as there are two good ways to go: building Web-Based Apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building Native Apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).

+> We know that [Remix](https://remix.run/) is also an excellent technology, but theoretically still little adopted.
+If you want to see it integrated, let us know!

 ### 🏁 Be the Starting Point for New Projects

 Integrating **React Native Layer** into a new project can be a tedious process, plus you need to know the best packages that work fully Natively and on the Web.
 To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with [Tamagui](https://tamagui.dev/), [TanStack Query](https://tanstack.com/query/latest), [Zustand](https://zustand-demo.pmnd.rs/), [React Native MMKV](https://github.com/mrousavy/react-native-mmkv) and [ESLint](https://eslint.org/).